The exhaust gas recirculation system reduces the toxicity of exhaust gases.

 Disconnect the wiring block from the valve actuator connector

-Unscrew the bolt securing the bypass pipe to the bracket on the engine
+Unscrew the bolt securing the bypass pipe to the bracket on engine

 Unscrew the two bolts securing the pipe to the intake pipe